This article focuses on providing a structured itinerary for those with only 2 days in Los Angeles.

 What to See and Do

-Cross the street to hit Rodeo Drive, a synonymous of opulency around the world.
-In this street, some of the most influential fashion houses have a presence.
-Expect top-notch window displays, futuristic buildings and tons of luxury cars.
+Cross the street to hit Rodeo Drive, a synonym of opulency around the world.
+On this street, some of the most influential fashion houses have a presence.
+Expect top-notch window displays, futuristic buildings, and tons of luxury cars.

 I particularly like the Prada, Bijan, Guess, and Van Cleef & Arpels stores.
 Be discreet if you enter one of the establishments.
 Most places have security guards at the entrance.